Burlington, MA

 ---|---|

-Auto seizure | ✓ |
+Auto Seizure | ✓ |

-Community service | ✓ |
+Buyer Arrests | ✓ |

 Cameras | ✓ |

-Web stings | ✓ |
+Community Service | ✓ |

-License suspension | ✓ |
+License Suspension | ✓ |

-To reduce prostitution activity in the area, the Burlington Police Department has conducted at least two reverse stings.
-During the first operation, conducted in February 2008, BPD officers placed a decoy advertisement offering commercial sex on Craigslist and arranged to meet johns as they responded to the listing.
-According to police reports, over 70 johns called the decoy number; among them, 17 made “appointments” with an undercover officer.
+Consumer level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
+For example, the Burlington Police Department has conducted periodic reverse stings.
+During the first operation, conducted in February 2008, BPD officers placed a decoy advertisement offering commercial sex on Craigslist and arranged to meet sex buyers as they responded to the listing.
+According to police reports, over 70 men called the decoy number; among them, 17 made “appointments” with an undercover officer.
 Twelve men were ultimately arrested when they showed up at a Burlington hotel and made an offer of cash for sex.
 Their names were not released to the public.
+In November 2013, the BPD conducted a second reverse sting at a local hotel that netted seven sex buyers.
+Although the logistical details of the operation were not disclosed, police did opt to distribute the men’s’ names, addresses and arrest photos to local media outlets.
+A BPD representative also stated that community complaints play a role in driving police to conduct anti-prostitution investigations.

 In December 2014, law enforcement conducted a third reverse sting, this time again using decoy online advertisements.
-Eight johns were arrested during the operation when they arranged to meet what they thought was a prostituted woman at a local hotel.
+Eight male sex buyers were arrested during the operation when they arranged to meet what they thought was a prostituted woman at a local hotel.
 All of the men’s names, arrest photos, and other identifying information were publicized by local media outlets.
 When asked about the investigation, a BPD representative commented:

 “In conducting these operations, the Burlington Police Department is seeking to send a loud, clear message to those who want to engage in prostitution and would bring women here for the same purpose: Do not bring your business to Burlington… There is no room for this kind of elicit activity in our community.”